schorrm/arm2riscv/docs/project_documentation.md

 - Many minor details: different assembly format rules, etc....

-The first three problems encouraged us to come up a general solution that would treat this problems as one issue, namely, "the complex structure of Arm assembly" (or, for that matter, "the simple structure of RISC-V assembly").
+The first three problems encouraged us to come up with a general solution that would treat this problems as one issue, namely, "the complex structure of Arm assembly" (or, for that matter, "the simple structure of RISC-V assembly").